Reduce Dementia Risk by Treating Hearing Loss

 Multiple studies have found links between hearing loss, cognitive decline, and dementia.

-But something as simple as a hearing aid or hearing amplifier could have a huge influence on healthy brain function.
+However, something as simple as a hearing aid or hearing amplifier could greatly influence healthy brain function.

 Over 6 years, cognitive abilities (like memory and concentration) of people with hearing loss declined 30 – 40% faster than in people with normal hearing.